 I was daydreaming, spellbound by the beautiful woman sitting across the aisle in the bus.
-She was so naturally refined; she seemed oblivious to her own grace.
+So naturally refined, she seemed oblivious to her own grace.
 I couldn't take my eyes off her.

 I had to talk to her.
 I had to tell her there was a time when she didn't know me.
 She wasn't aware of my very existence.
 Of course, she couldn't think of me.
 She was dealing with her own reality, her life, day in and day out.
 She didn't need me...Yet she needed me as much as I needed her.